-Compiling a cloud services comparison is a daunting task in the rapidly-evolving cloud environment.
-There are thousands of cloud services, hundreds of cloud service providers, and dozens of Infrastructure-as-a-Service (IaaS) providers offering pay-as-you-go pricing models—each one frequently changing and upgrading their portfolios.
+Compiling a cloud services comparison is a daunting task in the rapidly-evolving cloud computing landscape.
+Not only are there thousands of cloud services and dozens of cloud service providers, each provider frequently changes or upgrades their service portfolio.

-We have chosen to limit our cloud services comparison to the top three IaaS providers providing a service in the Western Hemisphere—Amazon AWS, Microsoft Azure, and Google Cloud Platform—because, not only are these the IaaS providers most businesses are familiar with, they are also the IaaS providers whose services most businesses want to compare.
+Therefore, we've chosen to limit our cloud services comparison to the top three IaaS providers providing a service in the Western Hemisphere—Amazon AWS, Microsoft Azure, and Google Cloud Platform—because not only are these the IaaS providers most businesses are familiar with, they're also the providers whose services most businesses want to compare.

 The purpose of our cloud services comparison is to provide an illustration of the vast range of services available and the names given to them.
-As we progress through the cloud services comparison, it will become evident there is very little distinguishing one cloud service provider from another except the names given to services.
+As we compare cloud providers and cloud services, it'll become evident that there's very little distinguishing one cloud service provider from another except for the names given to services.
 Where significant differences exist, these are highlighted.

-With regard to a cloud services pricing comparison, prices often change quicker than the services themselves.
+With regards to a cloud provider comparison for pricing, prices often change quicker than the services themselves.
 We recommend a review of the pricing pages of each provider´s website in order to compile an up-to-date pricing comparison for the services required—notwithstanding that advertised prices are most often subject to regional variations and discounts for off-peak, sustained, and committed use.

-To illustrate how vast the range of services is, we start our cloud services comparison with a comparison of cloud compute services.
-Within this category we find Virtual Machines (Instances/VMs) configured for General Purpose, Memory Optimization, Compute Optimization, and Storage Optimization.
-In addition to Virtual Machines, our comparison also encompasses Containers and Serverless Computing.
+To illustrate how vast the range of services is, we start our cloud services comparison with the cloud compute services offered by the top three cloud service providers.
+Within this category we find Virtual Machines (Instances/VMs) configured for General Purpose, Memory Optimization, Compute Optimization (including Accelerated Computing), and Storage Optimization.
+In addition to VMs, our comparison also encompasses Containers and Serverless Computing.

 General Purpose Virtual Machines provide balanced CPU-to-memory ratios and are ideal for testing and development, small to medium databases, and low to medium traffic web servers.
-This category of Virtual Machine includes “Burstable VMs” that run workloads using a fraction of the maximum available CPU capacity, and save excess capacity to cope with temporary increases in demand.
+This category of Virtual Machine includes “Burstable VMs” that run workloads using a fraction of the maximum available CPU capacity and bank excess capacity to cope with temporary increases in demand.

 Compute Optimized Virtual Machines have a high CPU-to-memory ratio and are good for medium traffic web servers, network appliances, batch processes, and application servers.
 Typical use cases include: